-- 8.3 Reduction in parking requirements.
-Notwithstanding anything to the contrary herein, any minimum required amount of parking may be reduced by the PAA through the Plan Approval process (or, for Projects not requiring Plan Approval, prior to submission of any application for a Building Permit), if the Applicant can demonstrate that the lesser amount of parking will not cause excessive congestion, endanger public safety, or that lesser amount of parking will provide positive environmental or other benefits, taking into consideration: - a) the availability of surplus off street parking in the vicinity of the use being served and/or the proximity of a bus stop or transit station; - b) the availability of public or commercial parking facilities in the vicinity of the use being served; - c) shared use of off street parking spaces serving other uses having peak user demands at different times; - d) To the extent consistent with 760 CMR 59.04(1)(g) and 760 CMR 59.04(1)(i)1., age or other occupancy restrictions which are likely to result in a lower level of auto usage; - e) impact of the parking requirement on the physical environment of the affected lot or the adjacent lots including reduction in green space, destruction of significant existing trees and other vegetation, destruction

-- of existing dwelling units, or loss of pedestrian amenities along public ways; and - f) Any applicable transportation demand management strategies that will be integrated into the Project or such other factors as may be considered by the PAA.
+C.8.3 Reduction in parking requirements.

+Notwithstanding anything to the contrary herein, any minimum required amount of parking may be reduced by the PAA through the Plan Approval process (or, for Projects not requiring Plan Approval, prior to submission of any application for a Building Permit), if the Applicant can demonstrate that the lesser amount of parking will not cause excessive congestion, endanger public safety, or that lesser amount of parking will provide positive environmental or other benefits, taking into consideration:

+- (1)a) the The availability of surplus off street parking in the vicinity of the use being served and/or the proximity of a bus stop or transit station; - (2)b) the The availability of public or commercial parking facilities in the vicinity of the use being served; - (3)e) shared Shared use of off-street parking spaces serving other uses having peak user demands at different times; - (4)d) To the extent consistent with 760 CMR 59.04(1)(g) and 760 CMR 59.04(1)(i)1., age or other occupancy restrictions which are likely to result in a lower level of auto usage; - (5)e) impact Impact of the parking requirement on the physical environment of the affected lot or the adjacent lots including reduction in green space, destruction of significant existing trees and other vegetation, destruction of existing dwelling units, or loss of pedestrian amenities along public ways; and - (6) Any applicable transportation demand management strategies that will be integrated into the Project or such other factors as may be considered by the PAA.